samuelbortolin/Bio-Inspired-Spaceship/README.md

 Project of Bio-Inspired Artificial Intelligence @ University of Trento.

-The goal is the project is to pilot a battleship in the [Yellow-Spaceship](https://github.com/ph3nix-cpu/Yellow-Spaceship) game using Bio-Inspired techniques.
+The goal of the project is to pilot a battleship in the [Yellow-Spaceship](https://github.com/ph3nix-cpu/Yellow-Spaceship) game using Bio-Inspired techniques.

 We focused on two main algorithms, NEAT and GP, and we adapted the game in order to allow the algorithms to control the battleship.